Usman74569/Data-Analytics/README.md

 ### 🚀Power BI Project #2 – Sales Report Dashboard

 This dashboard was developed as a learning exercise inspired by a YouTube tutorial project.
-I followed the steps carefully to understand how to connect Power BI with Python and Excel, perform time-series analysis, and build interactive dashboards.
+I followed the steps carefully to understand how to connect Power BI with Python and Excel, analyzed and build interactive dashboards.

 ### Sheet 1 – Overview & Time-Series Analysis